Application: The Notice of Funding Opportunity (NOFO) for FY 2017 is now available.

 Grant Period: One Year

-The Native American Library Services Basic Grant is noncompetitive and distributed in equal amounts among eligible applicants.
-Basic Grants are available to support existing library operations and to maintain core library services.
+Program Overview: The Native American Library Services Basic Grant is noncompetitive and distributed in equal amounts among eligible applicants.
+Basic Grants are available to support existing library operations and maintain core library services.
 The Education/Assessment Option is supplemental to the Basic Grants.
-It is also noncompetitive and must be requested.
-The purpose of the Education/Assessment Option is to provide funding for library staff to attend continuing education courses and training workshops on- or off-site, for library staff to attend or give presentations at conferences related to library services, and to hire a consultant for an on-site professional library assessment.
+It is also noncompetitive, but must be requested.
+The purpose of the Education/Assessment Option is to provide funding to hire a consultant for an on-site professional library assessment or for library staff to:

 For purposes of funding under this program, "Indian tribe" means any tribe, band, nation, or other organized group or community, including any Alaska native village, regional corporation, or village corporation (as defined in, or established pursuant to the Alaska Native Claims Settlement Act (43 U.S.C. § 1601 et seq.)), which is recognized by the Secretary of the Interior as eligible for the special programs and services provided by the United States to Indians because of their status as Indians.
 A list of eligible entities is available from the Bureau of Indian Affairs, except for the recognized Alaska native villages, regional corporations, and village corporations, which should refer to applicable provisions in the Alaska Native Claims Settlement Act, referenced above.